TieuLongPhan/SynRBL/README.md

 visualizer.plot_reactions(old_reaction, new_reaction)
 ```

 ## Features

-- **SynProcess:** Automated extraction and decomposition of chemical data .
+- **SynProcessor:** Automated extraction and decomposition of chemical data .
 - **SynRuleImputer:** Application of rule-based algorithms for rebalancing non-carbon compounds.
 - **SynMCSImputer:** Application of mcs-based algorithms for rebalancing carbon compounds.
 - **SynChemImputer:** Application of domain knowlegde for rebalancing.